skovy/typed-scss-modules/README.md

 Output filenames that will be compatible with the "arbitrary file extensions" feature that was introduced in TypeScript 5.0.
 See [the docs](https://www.typescriptlang.org/tsconfig#allowArbitraryExtensions) for more info.

-In essence, the `*.scss.d.ts` extension now becomes `*.d.scss.ts` so that you can import CSS modules in projects using ESM module resolution.
+In essence, the `*.scss.d.ts` extension now becomes `*.d.scss.ts` so that you can import SCSS modules in projects using ESM module resolution.

 ## Examples